top of page

 1. Are you a home bird?

-They say home is where the heart is, and if this is how you feel then perhaps van life isn't for you.
-It’s perfectly natural to miss home, but some people have much stronger ties to their home than others.
+They say home is where the heart is but for us, home is where you park it.
+However, if you need the comfort of a house, then van life isn't for you.
+It’s perfectly natural to miss home when you're away, but some people have much stronger ties to their home than others.
 If you know for a fact that a two-week holiday is too much for you to handle, then it’s best to look for another way to find simplicity and freedom.

 That is unless you want to live in a van and stay around your local area, though this tends to be favoured in more coastal or rural locations.
 It might not be quite the same if you're living around central London, for example.